 Financial assets and financial liabilities that are purchased and incurred with the intention of generating profits in the near term are classified as held-for-trading.
-These instruments are measured at fair value with subsequent changes in fair value recognized in the statement of loss and comprehensive loss.
-Currently, the Company's cash equivalents are classified as held-for-trading.
+These instruments are measured at fair value with subsequent changes in fair value recognized in the statement of loss.
+The Company's cash equivalents are classified as held-for-trading.

 Financial assets that have a fixed maturity date and fixed or determinable payments, where the Company intends and has the ability to hold the financial asset to maturity are classified as held-to-maturity and are measured at amortized cost using the effective interest rate method.
-Any gains and losses arising from the sale of held to maturity financial assets are recognized in the statement of loss and comprehensive loss.
-Currently, the Company has no held-to-maturity financial assets.
+Any gains and losses arising from the sale of held to maturity financial assets are recognized in the statement of loss.
+As at December 31, 2012 and 2011, the Company has no held-to-maturity financial assets.

 Items classified as loans and receivables are measured at amortized cost using the effective interest method.
-Any gains or losses on the realization of loans and receivables are recognized in the statement of loss and comprehensive loss.
+Any gains or losses on the realization of loans and receivables are recognized in the statement of loss.
 The Company's cash and receivables are classified as loans and receivables.
 The estimated fair values of these financial instruments approximate their carrying values because of the limited terms of these instruments.